 Does anyone love escape rooms more than Eric Tse, co-owner of Orz Escape?
-He’s a recently graduated student from Hong Kong with an obsession for board games.
-He's visited countless escape rooms throughout Asia, where he began recruiting team members with the goal of setting up the first in Melbourne.
-Other companies may have beat him to it, but he’s not letting that get him down.
-So long as he’s handcuffing teams together, leading them into his deviously difficult rooms and and watching their every move through the monitors, he’s living his dream.
+He’s a graduate from Hong Kong with an obsession for board games.
+He has visited escape rooms all over Asia.
+He dreamed of starting Melbourne’s first.
+Others may have beaten him to it, but he’s not letting that get him down.
+So long as he’s leading teams into his deviously difficult rooms and watching their every move through the monitor, he’s living his dream.

-Our tip?
-Trust your intuition.
-The first solution that comes to mind might seem too ridiculous – but that’s exactly how puzzle-master Tse designed it to be.
-As the time ticks away, and we realise that this room has bested our abilities, we sort of hate him for orchestrating the creaking, rumbling noises rising around us.
-But although we become dead serial killer meat, we step into the light feeling like we’ve faced our darkest fears.
+As the time ticks away, and we realise that this room has bested our abilities, we sort of hate him for the creaking, rumbling noises rising around us.
+But while we may have become dead serial killer meat, we step into the light feeling like we’ve faced our darkest fears.
 And we loved it.

 180 Bourke St